 Lenovo uses AI to focus on your skills and experience, not your background or personal details.
 This helps them find the best people for the job and build diverse teams with different perspectives and ideas.

-Beyond the general benefits of smarter technologies for DEIA, let's explore how they can specifically encourage and support girls and women pursuing STEM education and careers.
+Beyond the general benefits of smarter technologies for creating a strong work force, let's explore how they can specifically encourage more people to pursue STEM education and careers.

 Mentorship Platforms

-AI-powered platforms can connect women with experienced mentors in STEM fields, providing personalized guidance, career advice, and networking opportunities.
-This can help overcome the lack of female role models in STEM and provide valuable support for women navigating their careers.
-See how Lenovo introduces girls to the tech profession.
+AI-powered platforms can connect people with experienced mentors in STEM fields, providing personalized guidance, career advice, and networking opportunities.
+This can help overcome the lack of role models in STEM and provide valuable support for people navigating their careers.
+See how Lenovo introduces people to the tech profession.

 Virtual STEM Workshops

-VR and AR can create immersive learning experiences that introduce girls to STEM concepts in a fun and engaging way.
+VR and AR can create immersive learning experiences that introduce young people to STEM concepts in a fun and engaging way.
 This can spark their interest in STEM fields at an early age and help them develop essential skills.

 AI-Powered Bias Detection

 AI tools can analyze data and identify unconscious biases in STEM education and workplaces.
-This can help create fairer opportunities for women and ensure that they are evaluated based on their skills and qualifications, not their gender.
+This can help create fairer opportunities for all and ensure that future employees are evaluated based on their skills and qualifications.

 Did you know that there are professionals, who created the Challenge, standing by to help you?
 They will also be judging your final pitches, so be sure to take advantage throughout the Challenge and post your questions on your dashboard.
 They want you to win!